jpaik/gpaforme/README.md

 ## To Do List
 ~~Allow it to save inputs using cookies or local storage.~~
 ~~Add more GPA Models like Highschool AP classes.~~
-Connect to Database, maybe firebase?
+Add semesters into calculations.
 Add Login and Sign up to keep track of GPA progress.
-Add semesters and whatnot.
+Connect to Database, maybe firebase?
 Add a dashboard to see progress after the previous are implemented.
 Add images and favicon.
 ~~Buy a custom domain~~ and add a simple logo.